melanieshi0120/NLP_Analysis_Amazon_Reviews/README.md

 4. Tokenization, Punctuation removal , stemming, lemmatization
 5. After step 4.  created a column - review_len which is length of review(text)
 6. Data Resampling (Oversampling Method)

 ## Modeling
+There are two part at first level, text data analysis and non_text data analysis.
+For text data , Naive Bayes Classifier, Neural Network and Logistic Regression were applies and obtianed each model's preditions (train data and test data ).
+For the non_text data, Ramdon Forest , Neural Network and Logistic Regression were applied and generated the predictions.
+At second level, All six train-data preditions  and six test-data prediction were combined as new features renamed as  new x_train data and new x_text data.
+XGboost and Neural Network were applied to predict again.
 ![overall_process.png](overall_process.png)